May 16, 2020

 - Dragon King – Lastly, the dragon king or dragon god is considered the most powerful of all Chinese dragons.
 He can appear in a variety of shapes and is often depicted as human.
 He is thought to reign over the seas of China in all four directions (East, West, North, and South).

-Dragons might only be mythological creatures, but they are very important to the Chinese people.
-Historically, they have served as important symbols with a variety of (mostly positive) meanings.
-Understanding Chinese dragons can help you get one step closer to a better understanding of traditional Chinese culture.
+Dragons may only be mythological creatures, but they are very important to the Chinese people and the impact of this cultural phenomenon is far-reaching.
+Historically, dragons have served as important symbols with a variety of mostly positive meanings.
+Understanding Chinese dragons brings you get one step closer to a better understanding of traditional Chinese culture.